 Very few Ugland House registered entities have a significant physical presence in the Cayman Islands or carry out business in the Cayman Islands.
 According to Maples and Calder partners, the persons establishing these entities are typically referred to Maples by counsel from outside the Cayman Islands, fund managers, and investment banks.
 As of March 2008 the Cayman Islands Registrar reported that 18,857 entities were registered at the Ugland House address.
-Approximately 96 percent of these entities were thus generally prohibited from carrying out domestic business within the Cayman Islands.
+Approximately 96 percent of these entities were classified as exempted entities under Cayman Islands law, and were thus generally prohibited from carrying out domestic business within the Cayman Islands.